rocket-pool/docs.rocketpool.net/docs/guides/houston/stake-eth-on-behalf.md

 ![](./images/withdraw_eth_on_behalf.png){ style="display: block; margin: 0 auto" }

 You'll be able to see how much ETH is available for withdrawal in the top right.
-After you input your desired quantity and confirmed the node address, click 'Withdraw ETH'
+After you input your desired quantity and confirmed the node address, click  the orange **Withdraw ETH** button to send the transaction to the network.

 Once the transaction is confirmed, you'll see the proper balances in your account!

+That's all there is to staking ETH on behalf of a node!
+We hope you found the process quick and easy.

+Feel free to swing by [our Discord server](https://discord.gg/G46XgK264a) to let us know what you thought of it and keep tabs on the project as it evolves.